 As an undocumented worker, can I collect State Disability Insurance?

 Yes.
 The California State Disability Insurance (SDI) system is funded by employee contributions and is designed to protect unemployed and disabled persons against loss of wages when they are unable to perform their normal work because of illness or injury.
 Employees, including undocumented employees, have the right to benefit from the money they have contributed.
-Undocumented workers who have suffered from a non-work related disability, and who have paid into the state disability system, may be entitled to receive at least as much as they put into the system.
+Undocumented workers who have a non-work related disability, and who have paid into the state disability system, may be entitled to receive at least as much as they put into the system.

 To determine if you have paid into the system, you should look to see if SDI insurance was deducted from your pay stub.
 If you were paid in cash and not given a pay stub, then you probably are not eligible for SDI because it is unlikely that any deductions were made from your wages.
 Unlike unemployment insurance, a worker does not have to be available for work to receive SDI.